henzeb/enumhancer/docs/blade.md

 # Blade

 Currently, in blade enums aren't casted to strings.
-Due to limitations, your can't automate this by just adding UnitEnum/BackedEnum as stringables.
+Due to limitations, you can't automate this by just adding UnitEnum/BackedEnum as stringables.
 Using this feature allows you easy registering of your enums for use in blade.

 ## Example